carojane/launchcalendar2/README.md

 ## For future cohorts

 Before running migrations (or after resetting database if you already did), go into "add_initial_campaigns" migration and change campaign dates to reflect your cohort's campaign.
 Also change `Date.new(2014,8,11)` to the first date of your cohort.
+Then run `rake db:migrate`.